-Both Java Swing and FX work alongside their “daddy” code, Java.
+Both Java Swing and FX work alongside Java code.
 Java is one of the easiest and most popular languages around, and it’s the first choice of many aspiring developers.
 As Java became more used in development, a series of add-ons and specialized tools like Java Swing sprang up to address needs in niche areas of applications.
-Java Swing helps programmers who want to work on graphical user interfaces (GUI) and make them cleaner and more efficient.
+Java Swing helps programmers create graphical user interface (GUI) applications, and helps make them cleaner and more efficient.

 What is JavaFX?

 Java FX is Swing’s younger, more limber cousin.
 FX behaves as a GUI library and lends itself to efficient and rapid development of desktop apps.
 Java FX has a modern design and provides developers with easy access to Rich Internet Application.
 Java coders who are used to working with Swing find the transition to FX to be largely painless, and the scripts they can write using it allow them to quickly and easily rewrite their UI components.